openEHR/specifications-ITS-REST/specifications/docs/overview/Requests_and_responses.md

 The `ETag` response header was used without a weakness indicator `W/`.
 This is now deprecated, all `ETag` headers that holds a resource identifier MUST include a weakness indicator `W/`.
 For more information see [ETag and Last-Modified](#tag/Requests_and_responses/HTTP-headers/ETag-and-Last-Modified) section.

+To ensure forward compatibility, clients are strongly encouraged to always include the `Prefer` request header explicitly.
+Although the current default behavior is equivalent to `Prefer=minimal`, this might change in the near future to `Prefer=identifier`.
+Explicitly stating the preference prevents unexpected behavior changes as the default evolves.
+For more information see [Prefer only identifier](#tag/Requests_and_responses/Representation-details-negotiation/Prefer-only-identifier) section.

-For optimal compatibility, all new implementations should adopt the updated header names.
+For long-term stability, all new implementations should adopt the updated header names and follow their prescribed usage.

 ## openehr-version and openehr-audit-details